The Monkees: Micky Dolenz

 In early 2022, Dolenz announced that he would embark on a series of April 2022 concert dates called the "Micky Dolenz Celebrates the Monkees 2022 Tour".

-As of October 2025, Dolenz continues to tour throughout the United States.
-His new tour is entitled, "Micky Dolenz of The Monkees: Songs & Stories."

 Impact and legacy

 The Monkees were selected specifically to appeal to the youth market as American television's response to the Beatles.
 Andrew Sandoval wrote the following in The Hollywood Reporter:

 [The Monkees] pioneered the music video format and paved the way for every boy band that followed in their wake, from New Kids on the Block to 'N Sync to the Jonas Brothers, while Davy set the stage for future teen idols David Cassidy and Justin Bieber.
 As pop stars go, you would be hard pressed to find a successful artist who didn't take a page from the Monkees' playbook, even generations later.
 Monkee money also enabled Rafelson and Schneider to finance Easy Rider and Five Easy Pieces, which made Jack Nicholson a star.
 In fact, the Monkees series was the opening salvo in a revolution that brought on the New Hollywood cinema, an influence rarely acknowledged but no less impactful.

 The Chicago Tribune interviewed Davy Jones, who said, "We touched a lot of musicians, you know.
 I can't tell you the amount of people that have come up and said, 'I wouldn't have been a musician if it hadn't been for the Monkees.'
 It baffles me even now".

 The Monkees found unlikely fans among musicians of the punk rock period of the mid-1970s.
 Many of these punk performers had grown up on TV reruns of the series, and sympathized with the anti-industry, anti-establishment trend of their career.
 Sex Pistols and Minor Threat both recorded versions of "(I'm Not Your) Steppin' Stone" and it was often played live by Toy Love.
 Japanese new wave pop group the Plastics recorded a synthesizer and drum-machine version of "Last Train to Clarksville" for their 1979 album Welcome Back.